tattler-community/tattler-community/docs/source/templatedesigners/base_templates.rst

 Base templates
 ==============

 You usually want to send notifications with a consistent style.
-Especially for HTML, where you want to have a common design -- colors, fonts, footer links etc.
+Especially for :ref:`MJML <templatedesigners/email:MJML Emails>` or :ref:`HTML <templatedesigners/email:HTML Emails>` emails, where you want to have a common design -- colors, fonts, footer links etc.

 Sometimes also for plain-text, where you might want to include disclaimer footers.